locationtech/udig-platform/docs/user/en/Table view.rst

 -  All - a regular expression search against all attributes
 -  AttributeName(s) - a regular expression search against the selected attribute
--  CQL - use the `Constraint Query Language <Constraint%20Query%20Language.html>`_ to define a query
+-  CQL - use the :doc:`Constraint Query Language` to define a query

 To the right of the selection field is a check box that can be used to find either all of the features, or the first feature, matching the query.